 Given the often multiple drug treatment regimens taken by older adults, a focus on research into non-pharmacological treatments might be useful, building on currently implemented psychological therapies such as CBT.
 From the patient perspective, developing uncomplicated, undemanding interventions that can be delivered at home or in groups might be warranted.
 Physical frailty, which is common in older adults, might preclude older adults from accessing services that are some distance from their home.

-Difficulties encountered when undertaking RCTs in older adults include the perceptions of health professionals and practical problems relating to attending for regular assessments.(97) From the patient perspective, older adults have expressed fear of trial treatment, and a dislike of the randomisation process.(97) Issues with transport, time taken to be involved in the trial and concerns about compromising current care are also barriers to patient participation in a clinical trial.(97) To overcome these potential barriers, a prospective matched control observational study might be an appropriate study design.
+Difficulties encountered when undertaking RCTs in older adults include the perceptions of health professionals and practical problems relating to attending for regular assessments.(99) From the patient perspective, older adults have expressed fear of trial treatment, and a dislike of the randomisation process.(1;3;99) Issues with transport, time taken to be involved in the trial and concerns about compromising current care are also barriers to patient participation in a clinical trial.(99) To overcome these potential barriers, a prospective matched control observational study might be an appropriate study design.

-Acknowledgements
+In summary, studies focusing on a specific anxiety disorder in older adults who have not responded or have made an inadequate response to prior treatment are warranted, with a suggested initial focus on effectiveness of non-pharmacological treatments.
+Given the epidemiological evidence that GAD is the most common anxiety disorder affecting older adults, initial studies evaluating treatments for this disorder might give greatest clinical benefit to a wider population base.
+Furthermore, the typically chronic nature of anxiety disorders is such that longitudinal studies to monitor maintenance of treatment effect would be needed to provide an insight into the long-term effectiveness and acceptability of treatments.Acknowledgements

 We would like to thank Dr Bart Sheehan (Consultant in Psychological Medicine) and Dr Philip Wilkinson (Consultant Psychiatrist) for providing feedback on the report.